Running a Small Law Firm in Pennsylvania: 5 Owners Share Their Stories

-We at Loio believe that learning from each other can help small firms succeed.
-That’s why we’ve approached five boutique law firm owners to ask them to share their experience of starting a law firm, coping with the pandemic, and boosting the efficiency of their business.
+Nevertheless, in any challenging situation, learning from each other can help small firms succeed.
+In the following article, the owners of five small law firms in Pennsylvania share their experience of starting a law firm, coping with the pandemic, and boosting the efficiency of their business.

 What was the scariest part of starting your own law firm?
 How did you find the courage to go on?